Water play is one of the best kinds of play for young children. It’s fun but also highly beneficial for development.

 9. Floating and Sinking

-Give your child lots of different items and see which ones float and which ones sink.
-Offer things like corks, little plastic ducks, boats, pebbles, coins and ping-pong balls.
+Give kids lots of different items and see which ones float and which ones sink.
+Offer objects like corks, little plastic ducks, boats, pebbles, coins and ping-pong balls.

 Here are more floating and sinking activities to try.